 Key Stage 2:

 An investigative approach is taken to the teaching of spelling in Key Stage 2, in line with the spelling objectives in the 2014 English curriculum.
 The teaching of spelling is taught in discrete lessons each week as well as in context within lessons or when a specific opportunity arises.
 This is followed by 2 to 3 short practice sessions so that children have the opportunity to embed new spellings.
 This will include the learning of the statutory word lists in the 2014 English curriculum.
 Where necessary, some pupils will consolidate their phonic knowledge and skills from Key Stage 1.

 Our focus on teaching spelling embraces the knowledge of spelling conventions, patterns and rules.
 Our approach builds on knowledge about words which the children have already acquired through phonics teaching, and expands it to develop critical thinking, word observation skills, discussion and reasoning skills.
 The children use the skills to describe words, spelling patterns and meanings; developing a knowledge of words and the way they work as they do so.
 We believe strongly in developing opportunities for children to talk about words and language in meaningful contexts across the curriculum.
 Our teaching of spelling covers the national curriculum requirements and more through including common exception words, high frequency words, statutory words, personal and topic spelling.

 Handwriting is a cross-curriculum task and will be taken into consideration during all lessons.
 Formal teaching of spelling is carried out regularly and systematically to ensure progression through the school.
 Foundation:

 For our youngest pupils we teach phonics on a daily basis for 20 to 30 minutes.

 Tuition will continue with three to five weekly lessons of around 30 minutes.

 Years 3 to 6:

-During KS2 pupils receive two to three weekly lessons of around 30 minutes.
+During KS2 pupils receive three weekly lessons of around 30 minutes.